CTHULHU-Jesus/DPT-Lisp/README.md

 # Purpose

 The purpose of this project is to create a dependently typed lisp-like language.
 This is ment to be an inplimentation of the work for my masters thesis.
 There will also be a web version where people can interact with the interpreter.

+# Specification

+**TODO**

+A scheme like language with types.

 # Bugs